dmlc/dgl/apps/life_sci/README.md

 `conda install -c conda-forge rdkit==2018.09.3`.
 For other installation recipes, see the [official documentation](https://www.rdkit.org/docs/Install.html).

-We provide installation of `DGL-LifeSci` with conda and pip.
+We provide installation of `DGL-LifeSci` with pip.
 Once you have installed the package, verify the success of installation with

 ```python